Beluga Charms British With Impromptu Visit

 "You can't read too much into these lost or wandering animals," he said.

-Belugas are known to be very social animals and so the fact that this one is alone is also strange.
+Belugas are known to be very social animals; so the fact that this one is alone is also strange.

 While Clapham said a sighting like this is "very" uncommon, sightings of beluga whales in unlikely places have happened.